rondlite/reaction-docs/website/versioned_docs/version-v1.2.0/plugin-creating-2.md

 ### Adding our files

-For the purposes of our tutorial I am going to assume you are working from a fresh checkout of Reaction.
+For the purposes of our tutorial I am going to assume you are working from a fresh checkout of demand.

-The reference files for this tutorial are available [here](https://github.com/reactioncommerce/reaction-example-plugin)
+The reference files for this tutorial are available [here]demandcluster

 Start off by creating a directory within the `imports/plugins/custom` directory of RC.
 We will be calling our plugin `beesknees`.
 Within that directory you will want to create `client` and `server` directories.